How to Grow Goji Berries (aka wolfberries)

 How long does it take goji berry trees to bear fruit?You will get limited fruit in the first year, but the second year on you’ll get a full crop.

 Getting started: Goji berry optionsYou can start your Goji berry adventure three ways.
 You can start by planting seeds, which will take the longest to bear fruit.
-Alternatively, you can start by planting a bare root stock, which will produce fruit faster than seeds, but not as fast as if you start with a potted plant.
+Alternatively, you can start by planting a root crown cutting, which will produce fruit faster than seeds, but not as fast as if you start with a potted plant.
 The delicious outcome will be the same, but how long it takes to get there will vary.

 Two ways to grow Goji berries at home